raghavmac/sails-jwt/README.md

 a [Sails](http://sailsjs.org) application for JWT authentication with custom policies

 ### Installation
-Install the dependencies and devDependencies and start the server.
+Install the dependencies and start the server.

 ```sh
 $ git clone https://github.com/raghavmac/sails-jwt.git